adamburley/PassPushPosh/Docs/Get-SecretLink.md

 ### [string] Fully qualified URL

 ### [bool] $False if Push URL Token is invalid.
-Note: Expired or deleted Pushes will still return a link
+Note: Expired or deleted Pushes will still return a link.

 ## NOTES

 Including this endpoint for completeness - however it is generally unnecessary.
 The only thing this endpoint does is return a different value depending if "Use 1-click retrieval step" was selected when the Push was created.
 Since both the 1-click and the direct links are available regardless if that option is selected, the links are calculable and both are included by default in a
 \[PasswordPush\] object.